 For seasoned travellers, these warnings have become the white noise in the background as we happily buy our next ticket.
 We understand – even on an instinctive level – how overblown these warnings are.
 We know what safety advice to take into consideration for a realistic risk assessment and we know which ‘advice’ (and for ‘advice’ read mass panic inducing nonsense) to ignore.

-The big problem is there are a great many people who don’t have the experience behind them to make that judgement and decide for themselves which safety concerns are warranted, and which are overblown and should be ignored.
+The big problem is there are so many first time travellers or people dreaming of travel who don’t have the experience behind them to make that judgement and decide for themselves which safety concerns are warranted, and which are overblown and should be ignored.

 Fact versus fiction.